Hube2/acf-medium-editor/README.md

 ##Configurable Medium Editor WYSIWYG Field for ACF

-This add on for ACF5 Pro adds [MediumEditor](https://github.com/yabwe/medium-editor) as an ACF field.
+This add on for ACF5 adds [MediumEditor](https://github.com/yabwe/medium-editor) as an ACF field.
 Each field instance is configurable, and each field instance has its own settings.
 Many of the options available in MediumEditor are supported, including the creation of custom buttons using [MediumButton](https://github.com/arcs-/MediumButton).
 It is also possible using either a configuration setting or a filter to alter the MediumEditor Theme.
 Some of the available options are covered below.
 For more information on MediumEditor and MediumButton, see the description of these libaries at the links above.

-Please note that this is onlly available for the ACF5 Pro verion.
+Please note that this is only available for the ACF5 verion.
 It will not work in ACF4.
 As you'll see looking at the field settings, I've added a repeater field (and a nested repeater to the settings for this field type.
-It may work with ACF4 and with the repeater add on, but the JavaScript would need to be rewritten for that and if you're using ACF4 and the repeater add on then you may as will upgrade to ACF5 Pro.
+It may work with ACF4 and with the repeater add on, but the JavaScript would need to be rewritten for that and if you're using ACF4 and the repeater add on then you may as will upgrade to ACF5.

 I have created this custom field with specific features of MediumEditor that I need for a project I'm currently working on.
 The most important feature is the inclusion of MediumButton so that I can create